gfoley15/kayaking_around_the_web/README.md

 # Project 2: kayaking_around_the_web
 This project scrapes flight data from kayak.com for the 50 busiest airports in the world according to the 2023 Wikipedia source.
-The code extracts extracts airport codes from the Wikipedia source, which are then used to run a flight search on kayak.com to find the best flights from our home airport in Kansas City - MCI (Kansas City International Airport).
+The code extracts airport codes from the Wikipedia source, which are then used to run a flight search on kayak.com to find the best flights from our home airport in Kansas City - MCI (Kansas City International Airport).
 Flight data is then transformed using MongoDB and pandas in order to load into a postgreSQL database.

  - The Wikipedia source for the list of busiest airports by passenger traffic in 2023. https://en.wikipedia.org/wiki/List_of_busiest_airports_by_passenger_traffic.
  - Kayak.com for providing flight data.